Frequently Asked Questions

 What is Texas Parent PAC and when was it formed?

 Texas Parent PAC is for parents, grandparents, parents-to-be, and anyone who loves children and supports high-quality public education.
 The articles of incorporation to form the nonprofit corporation—Texas Parent PAC—were filed with the Secretary of State’s office on July 15, 2005.
 The PAC’s campaign treasurer designation was filed with the Texas Ethics Commission.

 Why was Texas Parent PAC formed?

 We believe the future of Texas rests in the children of today, and our public schools are the best opportunity we have to ensure the state’s future is bright and prosperous.
-Unfortunately, some state legislators continue to shortchange students by refusing to find long-term solutions to adequately fund neighborhood public schools.
-There are no good excuses for failure by the Legislature to meet the needs of 4.7 million students enrolled in Texas public schools!
+Unfortunately, some state legislators continue to shortchange students by refusing to find long-term solutions to adequately and equitably fund neighborhood public schools.
+There are no good excuses for failure by the Legislature to meet the needs of more than 5 million students enrolled in Texas public schools!
 Parents are fed up with the inability of state lawmakers to support Texas children in the manner they deserve and our constitution requires.
-Texas Parent PAC is bringing together parents from all over the state to take action.
+Texas Parent PAC brings together parents from all over the state to take action.

 How is Texas Parent PAC organized?